nsymms/alpine-grafana/README.md

 # Alpine-Grafana

-An alpine based version of the grafana docker container.
+An alpine based version of the grafana docker container, intended to be as close to the official grafana container as possible.

 Known differences from stock Grafana container:
 * Alpine based
-* Does not support AWS credentials on the command line due to bash dependency in the run script.
-I guess I could always just install bash and run the stock run.sh script.
-But installing bash almost triples the size of the alpine base image.
-Maybe later; I don't need it for now.
+* PhantomJS binary (63 MiB) is removed.
+Is this needed?
+* AWS credentials on the command line is untested.
+This is because the stock run.sh script uses bash and I hacked the script to use sh instead.
+It should work, but it is untested.
+The alternative is to install bash, but that adds 11 MiB.